wp-plugins/get-menu-joomla/readme.txt

 When you have activated the plugin also activate a widget Get the name of Joomla go menu Menu Appearance -> Widgets and drag Joomla Menu Get the widget panel active.

 Template
-You can also include the menu with the template for this you have to add in the template code <?Php get_joomla_menu ('Title Menu');?>
+You can also include the menu with the template for this you have to add in the template code <?Php get_menu_joomla ('Title Menu');?>